SJECollins/ci-pp1-hoggy-hospital/README.md

 - How To Help images not responding on mobile
   - The :hover psuedoclass used on the images and text on the section does not work on mobile.
   - A :active psuedoclass was added for mobile.
 Additionally, the code was reworked to remove the transition on the text and the opacity transition is now only applied to the images.
 The text was repositioned using the z-index.
 This made the code smaller and simpler.
+- On very large screens, the layout became very stretched and unpleasant to navigate.
+  - A max-width was applied to the body element and it was centered to prevent the layout from becoming distorted.

 ### Known Bugs
 - The website does not load correctly on Internet Explorer.